Pulmonary Haemorrhage (Bleeding into the lung)

 Laboratory Tests

-Complete blood count to assess anemia, coagulation profile, and inflammation or autoimmune disease markers can determine whether you have a pulmonary hemorrhage.
+Complete blood count to assess anaemia, coagulation profile, and inflammation or autoimmune disease markers can determine whether you have a pulmonary haemorrhage.

 Additional Tests